 It seems like many games are initially invented by one person – but it is very rare this is the only person involved in the journey from idea to final product.
 Some design companies are fortunate to be a group of employees so they can do a lot of internal playtesting before involving outside players.
-A lot of “indie” games are developed in smaller groups 2 -3 persons and maybe play tested less internally.
+A lot of “indie” games like word games (speaking of which, many people need Help with playing Wordscapes) are developed in smaller groups 2 -3 persons and maybe play tested less internally.
 The following is mainly aimed point out good tools for the small design teams.

 #1 Simultaneous composing.